-At the start of the 21st century, cost, access, and quality continue to be issues for U.S. health care.
+Cost, access, and quality continue to be issues for U.S. health care.
 Employers continue to play an integral role in health insurance coverage.
-In 2009, nearly 57% of the population was covered by employer insurance (AMA, 2013b).
-The largest public coverage program is Medicare-14% of the population.
-The State Children's Health Insurance Program (SCHIP); renamed CHIP was implemented to ensure that children, who are not Medicaid eligible, receive health care.
+The largest public coverage program is Medicare, which covers 55 million people.
+In 2014, Medicare benefit payments totaled nearly \$600 billion (Facts on Medicare, 2015).
+The State Children's Health Insurance Program (SCHIP), renamed CHIP, was implemented to ensure that children who are not Medicaid eligible receive health care.
 The Medicare, Medicaid, and SCHIP Benefits Improvement and Protection Act provided some relief from the BBA of 1997 by restoring some funding to these consumer programs.
 In 2003, a consumer law, the Medicare Prescription Drug, Improvement, and Modernization Act, created a major overhaul of the Medicare system (CMS, 2013b).
 The Act created Medicare Part D, a prescription plan that became effective in 2006 that provided different prescription programs to the elderly, based on their prescription needs.
-It has been criticized because it is so complex.
-The elderly had a difficult time understanding which plan to select.
-It also has not been cost effective; the cost of the program has been estimated at \$550 billion.
-The 10-year estimated cost of this program is \$1.2 trillion (Brownlee, 2007).
+In 2014, approximately \$6 billion Medicare benefit dollars were spent on Medicare Part D (Facts on Medicare, 2015).
+The Act also renamed the Medicare cost plans to Medicare Advantage, which is a type of managed care program.
+Medicare contracts with private health insurance programs to provide services.

+This program is also called Medicare Part C, and it provides both Medicare Parts A and B benefits.
+In 2014, approximately \$24 billion Medicare benefit dollars were spent on the Medicare Part C plan (Facts on Medicare, 2015).
 In 2008, the National Defense Authorization Act expanded the FMLA to include families of military service members to take a leave of absence if the spouse, parent, or child was called to active military service.
-The 2010 ACA requires individuals to purchase health insurance by 2014.
+In 2009, the American Recovery and Investment Act which protected health coverage for the unemployed by providing a 65% subsidy for COBRA coverage to make the premiums more affordable.
+The 2010 ACA required individuals to purchase health insurance by 2014.
 Despite these efforts, health insurance coverage continues to be an issue for the United States.